FilippoScaramuzza/precision_agriculture/README.md

     "PR": 10
 }
 ```
-Since it's everything written in Python, user can define the topology hardcoding node and link as follows:
+Since everything is written in Python, the user can define the topology hardcoding node and link as follows:
 ```python
 from yafs.topology import Topology